gruntwork-io/docs/_docs-sources/infrastructure-pipelines/overview/deprecation.md

 Explaining the security posture of Pipelines is now as simple as:

-* The `infrastructure-live-root` repository can initiate GitHub Actions workflows that are allowed to assume read-only permissions via a `root-pipelines-plan` role on pull request create/open, and read-write permissions via a `root-pipelines-apply` role on pull request merge.
+- The `infrastructure-live-root` repository can initiate GitHub Actions workflows that are allowed to assume read-only permissions via a `root-pipelines-plan` role upon opening/creating a pull request, and read-write permissions via a `root-pipelines-apply` role on a pull request merge.
-* Any other access that needs to be granted to interact with cloud resources can be delegated via the `infrastructure-live-access-control` repository, which comes pre-configured with the boilerplate necessary for granting least privilege access to create similar plan/apply roles for other repositories to assume.
+- Any other access that needs to be granted to interact with cloud resources can be delegated via the `infrastructure-live-access-control` repository, which comes pre-configured with the boilerplate necessary for granting least privilege access to create similar plan/apply roles for other repositories to assume.

 ### Scalable